ostanton/TailsEngine/README.md

 I've designed this engine with the SFML standards in mind, or what I could tell are their standards anyway.
 Most things are commented so should be easy to know what method does what, etc.

 Setup instructions to come.

+# Features:
+- Resource Manager (load an asset once and reuse it)
+- Input Manager (set up action and key bindings)
+- Basic Entity collision
+- Entities (limited, they are derived from sf::Sprite currently)

+# Future Additions:
+- Getting sf::Views working
+- Full (if simple) GUI layer
+- More complex collision handling